What Was It Like?

 These are the responses, in reverse chronological order; latest at the top, for your viewing ease.
 We need more.

-Anonymous: My First Date.
-Love doesn't conquer all, exactly.
+My First Date: Love doesn't conquer all, exactly.
+Anonymous.

-Anonymous: Reflections on 40 years.
-This lady's father told her she could not go to college: "We will not waste any money on you because all you can ever be is a wife and mother.
+Reflections on 40 years: This lady's father told her she could not go to college: "We will not waste any money on you because all you can ever be is a wife and mother."
 She triumphed.
+Anonymous.

-Donnell Redlingshafer: A short, musically talented girl whose father got drunk and beat her.
+Waste of time: A short, musically talented girl whose father got drunk and beat her.
+By Donnell Redlingshafer.

-Ted Pack: A nerd, with a book IQ of 153 and a Social IQ of 64.
+The Nerd: I had a book IQ of 142 and a Social IQ of 64.
+By Ted Pack.

-Wayne Stafford: The Rolling Stone; Wayne led a varied life.
+The Rolling Stone: Wayne led a varied life.
+By Wayne Stafford.

-Anonymous: A Plain Girl; not everyone loved the high school experience.
+A Plain Girl: Not everyone loved the high school experience.
+Anonymous.